PipulPant/CypressPOMFramework/README.md

 ## Proshore Cypress Automation Framework
-   Cypress automation framework with Typescript to perform e2e testing .
+   Cypress automation framework with Page Object Model to perform UI testing with Typescript support .

-## Setup
+## How to do the setup of the automation framework

 1. Clone the repo